My 5 years with a right anterior clinoid meningioma

 May / June 2016 :

-I planned to assert my retirement rights on February 1, 2017 and stop working in mid-October.
-I can indeed assert my rights at 60, for a long career.
+I plan to claim my retirement benefits on February 1,2017 , and stop working in mid-October.
+I am indeed eligible to claim them at age 60 due to my long career.

-I am an executive in an international group and I have been participating for a few months in the development of a new shipping computer program which must absolutely start on July 1 in 2 production sites in France.
-It looks pretty bad.
-I work a lot and I start to stress.
+I'm an executive in an international group and for the past few months I've been involved in developing a new IT shipping program that absolutely must go live on July 1stat two production sites in France.
+Things aren't looking good.
+I'm working a lot and I'm starting to get stressed.

 I have been accustomed for some time to suffer from headaches in the morning which pass more or less quickly.
 At this time it became unbearable.
 I fuck for caffeine claradol to try to have clear ideas.
 I consult my doctor who prescribes several exams to me: